siddhant-agrawal01/Blog-post/README.md

 ## Overview

 This project is a Blog Post CRUD application built with the latest technologies.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on blog posts.
-The application leverages Next.js 14 for the framework, Tailwind CSS for styling, Acenternity UI for components, Prisma for ORM, and PostgreSQL for the database.
+The application uses Next.js 14 for the framework, Tailwind CSS for styling, Acenternity UI for styling, Prisma for ORM, and PostgreSQL for the database.
 The PostgreSQL database is hosted using NeonDB's free tier services.

 ## Technologies Used